Loading

 Having studied under international session musician and drum tech Jay Deachman for over a decade, as well as graduating in Recording and Sound Design from the late Columbia Academy in 2010, Sterling has been making his presence known in Vancouver’s Metal scene as a drummer to definitely watch.
 Sterling has been known for his technical but creative playing and innate well roundedness within Heavy Music and beyond, has played and toured in numerous small groups in several different genres around the lower mainland as well as opened for bigger acts such as Jinjer.
 He takes a technique based approach to his teaching to ensure every student, regardless of age, walks away with the tools to create their success in any capacity.

-Availability: Monday, Saturday @ West 10th.
+Availability: Monday, Tuesdays, Saturday @ West 10th.
+Thursdays, Fridays, Sundays @ Commercial Drive

 Tristan Helgason